akasharma06/PizzaHouse-Sales-Data-Analysis/README.md

 - Join the necessary tables to find the total quantity of each pizza category ordered.

 ## Instructions for Database Creation
-1. Extract the CSV files from the provided `pizza_sales.zip` archive.
+1. Extract the CSV files from the provided `Pizzahouse_sales.zip` archive.
 2. Import the files into MySQL as tables following the structure defined above.
-3. Ensure the tables are properly joined using appropriate keys to allow for comprehensive queries and analysis.
+3. Ensure the tables are properly joined using appropriate keys for comprehensive queries and analysis.

 ## SQL Queries
-The project includes various SQL queries to perform the analysis as per the categories mentioned.
-Each query addresses specific business questions and provides insights into sales patterns, customer behavior, and pricing strategies.
+The project includes various SQL queries to perform the analysis per the categories mentioned.
+Each query addresses specific business questions and provides insights into sales patterns, customer behaviour, and pricing strategies.